People with diabetes often think they’ll never find affordable, quality life insurance coverage.

 - Blood pressure: Blood pressure is another general health indicator underwriters may use.
 By taming hypertension — either through diet and exercise or prescription medicine — you can open up more life insurance options.

-No Exam Coverage and Other Options for Diabetics
+No Exam Coverage and Other Options

 You may not have the time and patience for lifelong changes to your health, especially when you’re already trying to manage diabetes.